-1. Discussion Board interactions:
+1. Discussion Forum interactions:

-- Prior to 9 am on the day of the first class, post to the course Discussion Board, a short bio of who you are, where you are from, and a 'cultural pinch' you have experienced - post a short summary of each individual assigned reading (wk.
-4, 8, 10 & 12) and a substantive response to at least one other student's post, prior to 2 pm the day of class.
+- Prior to 12 noon on the day of the first class, post to the first Discussion Forum, a short bio of who you are, where you are from, and a 'cultural pinch' you have experienced - post a short summary of each assigned reading (wk.
+4, 8, 10 & 12) and a substantive response to at least one other student's post, prior to 2 pm on the day of class.
 You will need to post your summary prior to responding to other students' posts.

-The summary of each assigned reading should include: (1) the primary thesis (one sentence), (2) three to five key ideas in bullet form, and (3) your response and possible application (2 or 3 bullets or short sentences).
+The summary of each assigned reading should include: (1) the primary thesis (one sentence), (2) two to four key ideas in bullet form, and (3) your response and possible application (2 or 3 bullets or short sentences).
 These posts and responses will be read by the instructor between 2 and 6 pm on the day they are due.